+FCS RND Generation of random numbers 1

-- FCS_RND.1 Generation of random numbers requires that random numbers meet a defined quality metric. - Management: FCS_RND.1
+FCS_RND.1 Generation of random numbers requires that random numbers meet a defined quality metric.

+Management: FCS_RND.1

 There are no management activities foreseen.

 Audit: FCS_RND.1

+There are no actions defined to be auditable.

 FCS_RND.1 Quality metric for random numbers

+Hierarchical to: No other components.

+Dependencies: No dependencies.

 FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet [assignment: a defined quality metric].